-The online Master of Science in Homeland Security and Crisis Management Law will use the existing infrastructure for Carey Law.
+The online Cybersecurity Law Program will use the existing infrastructure for Carey Law.
 The faculty for the program will be current UM Carey Law professors and adjunct faculty so existing office space at the Law School will be adequate and no new office space will be required.